 What does a loud party/event include?

-Any large party, gathering, or event with five or more persons who have assembled for a special occasion, social activity or other event on public or private property.
+Any large party, gathering, or event with five or more persons who have assembled or are assembling for a special occasion, social activity or other event on public or private property.

 What happens if a citizen calls the police?

 If the activity is determined to be a threat to the peace, health, safety or general welfare of the public, the responsible party will be assessed a police response service fee.